JeremS/units/README.md

 # units

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Library allowing to manipulate different kinds of units.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Jérémy Schoffen.
+All rights reserved.

 Distributed under the Eclipse Public License, the same as Clojure.